 FMI has implemented a series of Middle Eastern capital market, private sector development, and legal reform programs for USAID and other donors.
+In Jordan, FMI is supporting SMEs to improve their productivity and competitiveness, create new jobs, and access tailored financial product.
 FMI served as the principal USAID financial sector development advisor in West Bank/Gaza for nearly a decade, including implementing programs on banking, SME lending, NBFI development, and capital markets regulation.
 In Morocco, FMI improved and modernized key segments of the commercial law framework and court system.
-For the U.S. State Department, FMI implemented a competitiveness and access to finance project in Jordan that trained hundreds of SMEs and bankers.
 FMI has also advised private sector clients in the region, including the Jordan Loan Guarantee Corporation.

 Additional Regional Experience

 Beyond FMI’s core focus in Europe, Asia, and the MENA region, FMI has addressed key regional issues in Africa and Latin America.
-FMI implemented a comprehensive operational review of a major regional enterprise development fund, working across South Africa, Botswana, Lesotho, Malawi, Mozambique, Namibia, Swaziland, Tanzania, Zambia, and Zimbabwe.
-FMI has also trained hundreds of financial advisors and business development specialists in South Africa, relying on a proprietary credit risk management tool.
+FMI implemented a comprehensive operational review of a major regional enterprise development fund, working across 10 countries in Sub-Saharan Africa.
+FMI has also trained hundreds of financial advisors and business development specialists in South Africa, relying on a proprietary data analysis tool.
 In Latin America and the Caribbean, FMI has focused on trade and investment, poverty alleviation, and legal and regulatory reform.
-FMI implemented a three-year USAID project to promote trade and investment among Nicaragua’s leading export industries, and to harmonize the legal and regulatory regime with the country's treaty obligations.
+FMI implemented a three-year USAID project to promote trade and investment among Nicaragua’s leading export industries, and to improve the legal and regulatory enabling environment.
 FMI developed a country strategy for economic growth in Jamaica and provided technical assistance to the securities commission.
 In Brazil, FMI assisted the World Bank to support commodities and securities market reforms.